 However, with increasing daily stress we all go through, worries, emotional pain, fear, anger as well as external toxins such as pollution, household cleaning chemicals, pesticides, smoke, heavy metals, and drugs, all this lead to an improper diet where our system starts to clog and the natural detox process starts to get completely messed up which results in the creation of different kind of diseases.

-The first signs that our body needs detoxification are: unexplained tiredness, irregular bowl movement, irritability, lack of motivation and a very frequent mood switch.
+The first signs that our body needs detoxification are unexplained tiredness, irregular bowel movement, irritability, lack of motivation and a very frequent mood switch.

 A simple diet change can solve the basic first symptoms.
 However, if the first symptoms are neglected and we let toxins affect our organs on a long run, a thorough detox plan need to be applied in order to avoid possible and very serious disease: like colon infections (colon cleanse), liver (liver detox), skin (acne) disease, heart problems, indigestion and so on.

 After a detox diet, people often report clearer skin, improved metabolism and bowel movement, increased energy, increased concentration and clarity, and better mood.